webpack-contrib/extract-text-webpack-plugin/README.md

 }
 ```

-It moves all the `require("style.css")`s in entry chunks into a separate single CSS file.
-So your styles are no longer inlined into the JS bundle, but separate in a CSS bundle file (`styles.css`).
+It moves all the required `*.css` modules in entry chunks into a separate CSS file.
+So your styles are no longer inlined into the JS bundle, but in a separate CSS file (`styles.css`).
 If your total stylesheet volume is big, it will be faster because the CSS bundle is loaded in parallel to the JS bundle.

 |Advantages|Caveats|
 |:---------|:------|